x-bananer/astra/README.md

 ASTRA combines three key components.

-### Structured Teamwork Model
+### 1. Structured Teamwork Model

-The system provides a simple and universal approach for student projects:
-- formulating tasks and breaking them into smaller units,
-- tracking progress of the group,
-- maintaining transparency and a predictable rhythm of work.

-This model serves as a reference point for evaluating the actual work of each group.
+ASTRA uses a simple conceptual model of healthy student teamwork as a reference point for interpreting real activity data.
+This model describes desirable patterns such as:
+- steady and predictable work rhythm,
+- breaking work into small steps,
+- visible weekly contribution from team members,
+- keeping documentation active.

-### Automated Data Collection
+### 2. Automated Data Collection

-ASTRA draws on information from the tools students already use to help the group reflect on their workflow and improve their collaboration:
+ASTRA collects metadata from the tools students already use in their team work to help teams reflect on how their work unfolds:
-- GitHub or GitLab: commits, pull requests, merge requests,activity patterns,
-- Trello: task movement, deadlines, participant activity,
+- GitHub / GitLab: commit timestamps, authors, change sizes, contribution volume, active hours
-- Google Docs: revisions, authorship changes, documentdevelopment.
+- Google Docs: revision timeline, authorship changes, edit activity

-Access is limited to the materials explicitly provided by the group.
+- Trello: planned future integration (not yet available)

-### AI Based Analysis and Recommendations
+### 3. AI Based Analysis and Recommendations

 Based on the collected data ASTRA provides the group with the following.

 **Statistics**
-- an overview of how the group’s work is distributed
-- indicators of workflow pacing

-**Process Insight**
-- signs of inconsistent pacing
-- patterns that may slow down task progression
+Astra computes raw metrics for the last two weeks, including:
+• commit distribution by day and hour
+• contributor activity and change volume
+• average and largest commit sizes
+• Google Docs revision timeline and edit activity (Statistics refresh at least once per hour or immediately when integrations change.)

+**AI Analysis**
+The AI layer interprets these metrics and highlights:
+• pacing patterns (steady, bursty, quiet periods)
+• uneven contribution signals
+• unusually large or infrequent commits
+• notable document activity gaps or clusters
+(Analysis refreshes at least once per hour or immediately when integrations change.)

 **Recommendations**
-- short practical suggestions that help the group strengthen their workflow based on observed patterns.
+Based on the interpreted patterns, Astra generates:
+• short practical suggestions to improve pacing
+• tips on splitting work into smaller steps
+• suggestions on maintaining clearer documentation flow

 ## User Workflow

-**1. Registration**

-Students sign in through a Metropolia Google account if possible or another OAuth method.
+1. Students sign in to the ASTRA website using a Google account.

-**2. Creating a Group Workspace**

-One student creates a group and invites the others.
+2. One student creates a group and invites the others.

-**3. Connecting Tools**

-The group adds links to documents and tools from which theywant to receive analytics:
+3. The group adds links to documents and tools.
-- repository in GitLab or GitHub,
-- Trello board,
-- documents such as Google Docs via share or OAuth and Microsoft Office files.

-**4. Initial Analysis**

-ASTRA generates a basic reflective report on the current state of the project.
+4. ASTRA generates two types of reports and saves them in the database.

-**5. Regular Updates**
+- Statistics report - raw computed metrics for the last two weeks (commit rhythm, contributor activity, active hours, commit sizes, document revision activity).
+- AI analysis report - an interpreted summary with strengths, risks, pacing observations, and practical recommendations based on the statistical data.

-The system periodically collects new data such as commits,board changes, and document revisions to update reflectivereports.
+5. The system collects new data such as commits,board changes, and document revisions to update reports at least once an hour or upon request.

-**6. Group Dashboard**
+## Output

-Students see the following:
+Students get the following:
-- contribution dynamics,
-- activity graphs,
-- current issues,
-- recommendations for process improvement.

-**7. Instructor Report (optional)**

-The group may generate a short factual report about their collaboration.

-## Reference Model of Group Work

-TODO: идеальная модель, эталон
+- overall score of teamwork quality with a short explanation of what data patterns shaped this evaluation,
+- consistency score with an explanation of how steady the team's pacing appears,
+- workload balance score showing how visible work is distributed across contributors,
+- pacing score describing the rhythm of work across days and hours,
+- task completion ratio score reflecting how tasks tend to progress over time,
+- collaboration density score describing how many contributors appear active in the provided data,
+- summary providing a short overview of the team’s workflow patterns,
+- strengths listing positive patterns with explanations of why they matter for teamwork,
+- issues describing observable workflow risks with explanations,
+- recommendations giving short, actionable suggestions grounded in data,
+- next steps offering 1–2 concrete actions the team can do in 5–15 minutes,
+- risks outlining possible outcomes if current patterns continue, with data references,
+- forecast giving a short prediction of how the workflow may develop,
+- reflection prompts providing questions for individual or team self-reflection.

 ## Significance for Metropolia

-ASTRA helps to do the following:
-- enhance the effectiveness and clarity of group work,
-- support the development of teamwork skills relevant toindustry,
-- highlight areas where the workflow could be strengthened,
-- support students in developing practical skills forstructured and collaborative project work.
+ASTRA is designed as a tool that may:

+- show and analyse a team’s working rhythm over a two-week period,
+- make contributor patterns more visible through raw statistics and AI-generated summaries,
+- provide short data-based recommendations grounded in observable patterns,
+- support light team reflection through generated strengths, risks, forecasts and prompts,
+- act as a small educational aid that helps students notice workflow habits through data rather than assumptions.